whennemuth/bu-wp-ecs/docs/parameters.md

 - PREFIXES: Mid-level string identifier for specific constructs *(wordpress, s3proxy, rds)*
 - ACCOUNT: The number of the aws account being deployed to.
 - REGION: The region being deployed to.
-- VPC_ID: The ID of the existing vpc to deploy into in a CSS account
-- CIDRS: An array identifying each ip address range to be set as ingress rules against the security group applied to the fargate service.
-- CAMPUS_SUBNET1: The first of two "campus" subnets to restrict cluster capacity to in a CSS account
-- CAMPUS_SUBNET2: The second of two "campus" subnets to restrict cluster capacity to in a CSS account
-- CAMPUS_VPN_CIDR(1-5): The  values for 5 common campus vpn ranges.
-- WP_APP_DV02_CIDR: The IP address of wp-app-dv02 as a CIDR.
 - DNS:
   - hostedZone: The name of a preexisting hosted zone for which a new "A" record will created to route traffic to the ALB created for wordpress.
     The "A"